SuhailKider/dailyupdatebashscript/README.md

+This is my first Bash script for automating updates.

-Keep this file in /home/kali/ and just enter sudo ./update.sh in CLI
+Keep this file in /home/kali/ and enter sudo ./update.sh in CLI